-We've all seen them.
-The executive resumes that lead with "27 years of experience" in the first line of the resume summary on page one.
+We've all seen one.
+The CIO Resume that leads with "27 years of experience" in the first line of the resume summary on page one.

 On the surface, that seems like a great strategy.
 It's apparently clear, and seems to give a sense of career level.
 Also, many job postings do start with number of years required for the position – so, it seems reasonable to address the issue of experience directly, at the very beginning of the resume.

 But there are some real problems with that approach.

 The first, and most obvious, is age discrimination.

 But it's everywhere – and it's especially prevalent in technology.
 A company may say they want 10 years of experience – but that doesn't mean if they see 15 or 20, they won't assume you're too old for the job.

 Age discrimination cuts both ways.
 People may think a candidate is too old.
 But they may also think a candidate is too young for an executive leadership role.
 The hiring authority may feel that someone with "only 10 years of experience” can lack the executive gravitas necessary to lead a team or direct a major initiative.

 I'm not in any way rationalizing age discrimination.

 But as an IT resume writer, it's something I've seen time and again.
 Age discrimination is the reality – so, it pays to be cautious with anything on your executive resume that could trigger age discrimination.